exasol/script-languages/exaudfclient/README.md

 For the build system:

-- Open JDK 8
+- Open JDK 11
-- bazel-0.22.0 for more details see [Bazel documentation](https://docs.bazel.build/versions/master/install.html)
+- bazel-7.2.1 for more details see [Bazel documentation](https://docs.bazel.build/versions/master/install.html)

 The exaudfclient was tested with the following versions of its dependencies:

 - swig-2.0.4 or swig-3.0.12
-- protobuf 3.0.0 and 3.5.1
+- protobuf 3.12.4
     - we need both compiler and library, they must be in the same version
     - don't install two version, because then its possible that you compile against the wrong header or link against wrong library
-- zmq 4.2.5
+- zmq 4.3.4

 For the language support:

-- Python 2.7 or Python 3.6 for pythoncontainer
+- Python 3.10 for pythoncontainer
     - for Python 3 the build requires [Numpy](http://www.numpy.org/) and [Pandas](https://pandas.pydata.org/) in addition for the Pandas Dataframe Support
-- OpenJDK 9 or 11 for javacontainer
+- OpenJDK 11 for javacontainer
-- R 3.4 or 3.5 for the rcontainer
+- R 4.4 for the rcontainer

 ## Start a build